 The accompanying consolidated financial statements have been prepared assuming the Company will continue as a going concern.
 As discussed in the notes to the Consolidated Financial Statements, the Company has not been able to generate significant revenues and has a working capital deficiency of approximately \$2,456,000 at December 31, 2009.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern without fund additional equity, debt or other financing to operations.
-Management's plans in regard these matters are described in the notes to the Consolidated Financial Statements.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern without additional equity, plans debt or other financing to fund operations.
+Management's in these matters are described in the notes to the Consolidated Financial Statements.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.